 Motion Detector advanced options in video surveillance program Xeoma

-Motion detecton is an essential feature of any surveillance system that strives to be effective.
+Motion detecton is an essential feature of any surveillance system that strives to be effective for it provides smart intrusion detection.
 There can be no professional software for monitoring and security without it.
 Xeoma Video Surveillance Software is not an exclusion.
 Motion detector is one of the features that makes Xeoma professional high-quality software for flawless monitoring.

 The brush is also size-adjustable for more accurate setting up of a monitored zone.
 You can delete false lines or spots like in any visual editor.

-For your comfort, starting with Xeoma 12.3.30, Xeoma has the advanced motion detector.
+Xeoma’s motion detector is being constantly enhance for better intrusion detection.
 Now you can also specify how long motion is to continue and what minimal size of the object is to be to make system react.
 For example, if someone passes by your front door to cut the path between yards in just 3 secs, but if the intruders stays longer you will be alarmed.

 There’s also a parameter that helps you specify what period of time that precedes the moment the motion is detected will an archive store.
 You will be able to watch all the event from its very start to the very end and see what was there before the motion was detected.
 There’s also postrecording configuration enabling you to specify for how long will the system continue recording after the motion has ended.